6mile/DevSecOps-Playbook/README.md

 ## Priority and Difficulty explained

-We use two rating systems in the checklist.
+We use two rating systems in this playbook.
 The first rating system is "Priority" and has three levels: 1, 2 and 3.
 These levels are meant to impart to the developer which things they should do first, what the should do second, and which things they should do last, or third.

 The second rating system is "Difficulty" and is meant to impart how hard it is to implement this control or function.
 This system uses three labels "Easy", "Medium" and finally the hardest "Difficult".

 ![DevSecOps Continuous Improvement](devsecops-infinity.png)

-# The Checklist
+# The Playbook

 <h2 id="development">The developers environment</h2>